Bohdan Pawłowicz

 In all these three institutions, he was among the primary authorities: he was the secretary on the LMiK board, the deputy secretary at INEiK and the secretary general at PTE.
 He was among the co-founders of the Colonial Pioneers Association [Związek Pionierów Kolonialnych].

 From September 1929 to January 1934, he became Chief Ship Inspector of the Polish Emigration Office (subordinate to the Ministry of Labour and Welfare).
-In this capacity, he made 34 trips inspecting ships from European ports to the US, Canada and South American countries, chiefly to Brazil.
+In this capacity, he made 34 trips inspecting 64 ships from European ports to the US, Canada and South American countries, chiefly to Brazil, where he also undertook trips in motorcar and horseback into the interior of the states of Paraná, Santa Catarina and Rio Grande do Sul.

 Writer and Journalist